-The state Department of Education released its annual collection of data about high school graduation rates around the state on Monday.
-The statewide graduation rate for 2015 (that is, the 2011 cohort of students) was 78.1 -- up almost two percentage points from the year before.
+The state Department of Education recently released its annual collection of data about high school graduation rates around the state.
+The four-year statewide graduation rate for 2016 (that is, the 2012 cohort of students) was 79.4 -- up almost 1.5 percentage points from the year before.

 As we do every year, we've pulled out the stats from Capital Region school districts.

 Sorted stats (including notes and qualifications) after the jump.

 There are two detailed tables of Capital Region high school graduation rates by district above in large format -- click or scroll all the way up.